-When we experience fear, no matter what it is, our body perceives a real and present threat or danger - even if there is none.
+When we experience fear, no matter what it is, our body perceives a real and present threat or danger – even if there is none.
 Most of the time, we fear things that haven’t even happened and often will never happen.
-Fear can paralyze, and it can fool us into thinking our feelings are correct.
-While it might be normal once in a while to fear something, you don't want it to control your life.
-Whether it’s a fear of public speaking, seeking a new job, getting married, or really, anything else.
-Whatever scares you, the following steps should help you identify and overcome your fear!
+Fear can paralyze us, and it can fool us into thinking our feelings are correct.
+While it might be normal once in a while to fear something, you don’t want it to control your life.
+Whether it’s a fear of public speaking, seeking a new job, fear of getting married, or really, anything else.
+Whatever scares you, the following steps should help you identify and overcome your fears!

 Acknowledge Your Fears

 Before you can do anything about overcoming your fears, you have to become aware of them.
 Acknowledge that they do exist.
 Don’t try to avoid or run away from them – this will only further propagate the fears.
 Once you can admit to yourself that you’re afraid, you can then start to work on overcoming these fears.

 Next, to acknowledge the existence of your fears, you have to actually gain a clear picture of them.
 What are you so afraid of?
 What’s the worst possible thing that could happen to you?
 Write these things down, but look at them objectively.
 Write a single paragraph of what that fear is, why it exists, and possibly where it stems from.
 Do this so that you can further move it out of your subconscious mind and into your conscious mind.

 One of the best ways to get over a fear is by finding the root of why you’re feeling these emotions in the first place.
 When you begin to trace back the origin of your fears, that’s when the real transformation begins.
 Traceback emotions.
 Why do you feel angry, sad, or scared when you’re in a fearful situation?
 What’s the true origin of the fear?
 Every fear-associated emotion can be traced back to a point in our lives.
 Sometimes, these emotions are associated with our childhood, before we were conscious of thoughts or memories.